InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Introduction

-To address these issues, we introduce {\ours}, a bilingual instruction-based information extraction dataset, which covers 12 diverse domains and 123 types of relations, containing 174,670 Chinese instances and 189,406 English instances.
-We introduce KG2Instruction which initially aligns KG with existing corpora to automatically generate relational triples; it then supplement missing triples by leveraging an open-sourced LLM incrementally trained on a small set of manually annotated data to address the incompleteness of KG.
-Finally, we utilize natural language inference to filter out unreal triples and manually annotate the test set.
-We evaluate various LLMs (e.g., Baichuan2, LLaMA2, mT5) on {\ours} under multiple settings, such as zero-shot learning, in-context learning, and fine-tuning.
-Empirically, LLMs fine-tuned on {\ours} can not only enhance their performance in instruction-based IE tasks but also show certain advantages in generalizing to other domains. {\ours} is accessible as Linked Data at \url{https://w3id.org/instructie/} and available on Zenodo \footnote{\href{https://zenodo.org/records/10970777}{https://zenodo.org/records/10970777}} under CC BY-SA 4.0 license.
+To address this issue, we develop a framework called KG2Instruction for automatically generating information extraction instruction datasets across different domains.
+KG2Instruction first generates relationship triples by aligning the knowledge graph (KG) with existing corpora.
+Subsequently, it addresses the incompleteness of the KG by supplementing missing triples using an existing information extraction (IE) model incrementally trained on a small amount of manually annotated data.
+Finally, a natural language inference model is used to filter out unreal triples.
+Furthermore, using KG2Instruction, we construct a bilingual IE instruction dataset named {\ours}, which covers 12 domains and 123 types of relationships, containing 364,074 instances.
+Additionally, we manually annotated 2,000 instances to serve as the test set.
+We evaluate various large language models (LLMs) on {\ours} under multiple settings, such as zero-shot learning, in-context learning, and fine-tuning.
+Empirically, LLMs fine-tuned with {\ours} can not only enhance their performance in instruction-based IE tasks but also show certain advantages in generalizing to other domains. {\ours} is accessible as Linked Data at \url{https://w3id.org/instructie/} and available on Zenodo \footnote{\href{https://zenodo.org/records/10970777}{https://zenodo.org/records/10970777}} under CC BY-SA 4.0 license.

-The \textbf{main contributions} of this research can be summarized as: \begin{enumerate} \item We introduce a framework KG2Instruction, specifically designed for the automatic generation of IE instruction datasets across various domains. \item Based on KG2Instruction, we successfully construct an bilingual IE instruction dataset named {\ours}, which encompasses 12 distinct domains. \item We conduct a comprehensive evaluation of Instruction-based IE on {\ours}, emphasizing the strengths and weaknesses of baseline methods, and the model's generalization on unseen domains. \end{enumerate}
+The \textbf{main contributions} of this research can be summarized as: \begin{enumerate} \item We introduce a framework KG2Instruction, specifically designed for the automatic generation of IE instruction datasets across various domains. \item Based on KG2Instruction, we successfully construct an bilingual IE instruction dataset named {\ours}, which encompasses 12 distinct domains.
+Furthermore, we manually annotate the test set. \item We conduct a comprehensive evaluation of Instruction-based IE task on {\ours}, emphasizing the strengths and weaknesses of baseline, and the models' ability to generalize to unseen domains \end{enumerate}